Racism uproar at home threatens to eclipse royal visit to US

 “I don’t know who you are, but it is not OK to put your hand in my hair, whoever you are,” she told the BBC.

-Fulani said that what she experienced was racism, regardless of Hussey’s age or how uncomfortable it may make other people feel to hear that term.
+Fulani said that she experienced racism, regardless of Hussey’s age or how uncomfortable it may make other people feel to hear that term.

 Hussey has apologized for “unacceptable and deeply regrettable comments,” Buckingham Palace said in a statement.

-Author and playwright Bonnie Greer said part of the problem is that many members of the royal household are older and “live in a bubble’’ isolated from broader British society.
-It’s time to recognize their service to the crown is over, she told Times Radio.
+Author and playwright Bonnie Greer said part of the problem is that many royal household members are older and “live in a bubble” isolated from broader British society.
+It’s time to recognize their service to the crown is over; she told Times Radio.

 “It’s really not acceptable and an example of how his family better hurry up and modernize and do it fast,” she said.

 The timing could not be worse for the Prince and Princess of Wales.
-The trip is a big moment for William and Kate — the couple’s first visit to the U.S. in eight years, and their first overseas trip since becoming Prince and Princess of Wales following the death of the queen.
+The trip is a big moment for William and Kate — the couple’s first visit to the U.S. in eight years and their first overseas trip since becoming Prince and Princess of Wales following the queen’s death.
 President Joe Biden plans to meet with the couple during their stay.

 The visit comes less than three months after the death of Elizabeth, whose personal popularity damped criticism of the crown during her 70-year reign.
-King Charles III, William’s father, has made clear that his will be a slimmed-down monarchy, with less pomp and ceremony than its predecessors.
+King Charles III, William’s father, has made clear he will be a slimmed-down monarchy with less pomp and ceremony than its predecessors.

-William and Kate arrived Wednesday at Boston Logan International Airport, where they were greeted by Massachusetts Gov. Charlie Baker and Lt.
-Gov. Karyn Polito.
+William and Kate arrived Wednesday at Boston Logan International Airport, where Massachusetts Gov. Charlie Baker and Lt.
+Gov. Karyn Polito greeted them.
 The couple later attended a Boston Celtics basketball game.